cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 However, at some point someone realized that since these files were in the cloud, and Amazon already had these web servers running to provide access to the files in the cloud, it was only a tiny leap to turn an S3 bucket into a web server.
-So now S3 buckets [can be published as web sites](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EnableWebsiteHosting.html) with a few configuration settings, including making the contents publicly accessible.
+So now S3 buckets [can be published as websites](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EnableWebsiteHosting.html) with a few configuration settings, including making the contents publicly accessible.

 #### Web servers, files, and the different modes of S3 buckets

-In the simplest web sites, the URL "path" (the part after the site name) corresponds directly to the path (under a special directory we will call `/webroot`) and name of a file on the web server.
+In the simplest websites, the URL "path" (the part after the site name) corresponds directly to the path (under a special directory we will call `/webroot`) and name of a file on the web server.
 So if the web server gets a request for "http://example.com/foo/bar/baz.html" it will look for a file `/webroot/foo/bar/baz.html`.
 If it exists, the server will return its contents, and if it does not exist, the server will return a `Not Found` error.
-An S3 bucket, whether configured as a file store or a web site, will always do both of these things.
+An S3 bucket, whether configured as a file store or a website, will always do both of these things.

 Web servers, however, do some helpful extra things.
 To name a few: